Criminal Defense FAQs2024-11-05T15:17:59-05:00

 Sunday Closed

-According to Criminal Defense Attorney Preston Edwards you generally only need a bondsman when you receive a secured bond.
+According to one accomplished Dummit Fradin Criminal Defense Attorney you generally only need a bondsman when you receive a secured bond.
 A secured bond is where you have to make a cash payment to the state before being released on your own with a promise to show up to your court date.
 For example, if a judge set a secured bond for $10,000 normally you would have to put up that $10,000 yourself.
 But, if you come to court and do everything you are supposed to you will get the money back in the end.
 What a bondsman will do, generally speaking, is charge around 10% of the secured bond amount.
 So if you have a $10,000 secured bond, then you will pay the bondsman $1,000.
 The bondsman will then put up the $10,000 in exchange for $1,000.
-However, once the case ends, no matter the outcome, the bondsman keeps the $1,000.
-You do not get that money back.
-There are some advantages to getting a bondsman, especially if you have a high bond like $250,000.
+However, once the case ends, no matter the outcome, the bondsman keeps the $1,000.Ā You do not get that money back.Ā There are some advantages to getting a bondsman, especially if you have a high bond like $250,000.
 It’s important that if you do get a secured bond you are able to obtain your release.
 Statistically, you’ll have better success with criminal defense when you get a pretrial release.
-So the ability to obtain your release on a secured bond is a very important part of the justice system.
+So, the ability to obtain your release on a secured bond is an important part of the justice system.

 OFFICE HOURS